JAVegaG/Cluster_LXD_Load_Balancer/README.md

 # **LXD Cluster + Load Balancer using HAProxy + JMeter in a Vagrant environment with fault management and backup servers.**

-Load balancer implementation with the help of [HAProxy](www.haproxy.org/).
+Load balancer implementation with the help of HAProxy (www.haproxy.org/).
 Clients will send requests to the HAProxy load balancer and get responses from two web servers running in LXD containers.

 ## ** Requirements **